CoFH/StellarExpansion/main/cofh_stellar_expansion_terra_ext/readme.txt

 habitable types.
 They can of course be terraformed *again* if you desire.

-Given that these planets are not normally inhabitable, there is a penalty in the form of permanent negative modifiers which will always make them slightly less than optimal compared to a "normal" planet.
+Given that these planets are not normally inhabitable, there is a penalty in the form of negative modifiers which will make them slightly less than optimal compared to a "normal" planet for quite some time.

 ################################################################################
 # Technologies